christsven/H.E.A.T/scenarios/estonia/background-information-estonia.md

 under controlof the Narva Socialist People's Republic (NSPR), which has a standing force of around 10-13.000 men.

-The NSPR Forces are a patchwork of former soldiers, poorly trained civilians and paramilitary groups, which are as differently trained as they are equipped, making use of old soviet equiment, civilian vehicles and more modern weaponry sponsored by foreign donors.
+The NSPR Forces are a patchwork of former soldiers, poorly prepared civilians and paramilitary groups, which are as differently trained as they are equipped, making use of old soviet equiment, civilian vehicles and more modern weaponry sponsored by foreign donors.
 Ideologically just as split, the